 How long does the program take?

 If you’re eager to start working not long after graduating from high school, becoming a pharmacy technician is a fantastic career option.
-As we mentioned, pharm tech programs are often completed in less than four years, and may even take as little as one year to complete!
-This way, you can quickly become a part of the growing health care field.4
+As we mentioned, pharm tech programs are often completed in less than four years, and may even take as little as one to two years to complete!
+This way, you can quickly become a part of the growing health care field.3

 1 Pharmacy Technician Information Center, ‘About Pharmacy Technicians,’ 2013 – http://pharmtechinfocenter.com/about/basics.html

 2 ACT Inc., ‘Identify Important Factors in Choosing a College,’ 2013 - www.actstudent.org/college/factors.html

 3Bureau of Labor Statistics, ‘Pharmacy Technicians,’ March 29, 2012 - www.bls.gov/ooh/healthcare/pharmacy-technicians.htm#tab-4